ethereum/ethereum-org-website/src/content/guides/how-to-id-scam-tokens/index.md

 # How to identify scam tokens {#how-to-identify-scam-tokens}

 One of the most common uses for Ethereum is for a group to create a tradable token, in a sense their own currency.
 These tokens typically follow a standard, [ERC-20](/developers/docs/standards/tokens/erc-20/).
 However, anywhere there are legitimate use cases that bring value, there are also criminals who try to steal that value for themselves.

-In this case, there are two way in which they are likely to do so:
+There are two ways in which they are likely to deceive you:

-- Try to sell you *scam tokens*, which look like the legitimate token you want to purchase, but are issued by the scammers and worth nothing.
+- **Selling you a scam token**, which may look like the legitimate token you want to purchase, but are issued by the scammers and worth nothing.
 - Try to direct you into their own user interface, where they attempt to trick you into signing transactions that give them your ETH, your real tokens, etc.

 To illustrate what scam tokens are, and how to identify them, we are going to look at [`wARB`](https://etherscan.io/token/0xb047c8032b99841713b8e3872f06cf32beb27b82).
 This token attempts to look like the legitimate [`ARB`](https://etherscan.io/address/0xb50721bcf8d664c30412cfbc6cf7a15145234ad1) token.